tulip-control/gr1c/doc/start_dev.md

 ### The checklist

+- Assign `RELEASE=1` at the top of the root Makefile.
 - Update the CHANGELOG.
 - Add copyright year where appropriate.
 - Tag and sign.
 - Create release note on GitHub.
 - Build and post API manual of this release.
+- Re-assign `RELEASE=0` at the top of the root Makefile to indicate that commits after the tag are under development.

 Code style